A XenApp or XenDesktop Site uses three SQL Server databases:

 Change database locations

-After you create a Site, you can change the location of the databases.
+After you create a Site, you can change the location of the Configuration Logging and Monitoring databases.
+(You cannot change the location of the Site database.)
 When you change the location of a database:

 - The data in the previous database is not imported to the new database.

 - Logs cannot be aggregated from both databases when retrieving logs.

 - The first log entry in the new database indicates that a database change occurred, but it does not identify the previous database.